 Opening hours and days at the botanic garden vary.
-Check the event website for upcoming event dates and to purchase tickets.
+Check the garden's website for upcoming event dates and to purchase tickets.

 How Much is Admission to The National Botanic Garden in Virginia?

-Admission to The National Botanic Garden is usually $25 per person, though other ticket options are available for some events.
-For example, a $35 ticket to the Art in Nature Festival includes admission plus 3 tastings of wine, beer, or chocolate.
+Admission to The National Botanic Garden is usually $25/$30 per person for weekday/weekend visits.
+Other ticket options are available for some events.
+For example, in 2023 a $35 ticket to the Art in Nature Festival included admission plus 3 tastings of wine, beer, or chocolate.